No Bake Coconut Bars

-1 tsp coconut extract
+- 1 tsp coconut extract

 - Add all of the ingredients in your blender or food processor (I use a Vitamix) pulse/blend until incorporated.

 - Press into a parchment paper lined 8x8 pan and let set in the fridge for a few hours.

-    If you could have a copycat recipe for your favourite snack, what would it be?
+If you could have a copycat recipe for your favorite snack, what would it be?

 Looking for more great ideas?
 Click here to follow me on Pinterest!